-3.9.1 Edge Beam Steel
+3.10 Edge Beam Steel

-Two edge beam reinforcing bars shall be placed in the bottom of the edge beam and supported in the correct position by the Firth spacers, as shown in Figure 10.
-One edge beam bar shall be tied below the mesh at the perimeter of the area covered by the polystyrene pods as shown in Figure 10.
+Two edge beam reinforcing bars shall be placed in the bottom of the edge beam and supported in the correct position by the Firth spacers, as shown in Figure 21.
+One edge beam bar shall be tied below the mesh at the perimeter of the area covered by the polystyrene pods as shown in Figure 21.

 All steel shall be lapped a minimum of 60 bar diameters (720mm for 12mm steel).
 Tying of the edge beam steel is only required at corners.
-Figure 8 shows the layout for the edge beam bottom steel bars at the corner.
+Figure 22 shows the layout for the edge beam bottom steel bars at the corner.
 The inner bottom bars and the top bars shall cross each other and extend to 75mm from the outside face of the edge beam as shown.
 These bars shall be tied together where they cross.
 For solutions using veneer rebates the top bars shall terminate 50mm from the inside face of the rebate and be tied where they cross.

-3.9.2 Rib Steel
+3.11 Rib Steel

-Rib reinforcing steel shall be placed in the bottom of the internal ribs and supported in the correct position by the Firth or Wilton Joubert spacers (WJ).
-Figure 9 shows the detail of the Firth and WJ spacers, and Figure 10 shows a detailed section identifying how the steel is located in the spacers.
+Rib reinforcing steel shall be placed in the bottom of the internal ribs and supported in the correct position by approved spacers.
+Figure 23 shows the spacers, and Figure 19 shows a detailed section identifying how the steel is located in the spacers.
 The 300mm spacer shall be used for the 300mm wide internal ribs.
 These spacers ensure that cover to DPM below the base is greater than 45mm and cover to the exterior perimeter is 75mm.
 All steel shall be lapped a minimum of 60 bar diameters (720mm for 12mm steel).
 At junctions with the edge beam, each rib steel bar shall sit on top of the edge beam bars, and extend to the outermost bar.
 The 75mm cover to the edge of the beam shall still be allowed for.
-One HD12 bar (Grade 500E) shall be placed in the bottom of each 300mm wide rib.
+One HD12 bar (Grade 500N or E) shall be placed in the bottom of each 300mm wide rib.
 For perimeter 300mm ribs a HD12 bar is also required in the top at the beam.

-3.9.3 Mesh Reinforcing
+3.12 Mesh Reinforcing

-Mesh reinforcing shall be placed over the pods and supported on 40mm mesh chairs spaced at a minimum of 1200mm centres, with at least two mesh chairs placed per pod and at least one per part pod.
+Mesh reinforcing shall be placed over the pods and supported on mesh chairs to achieve minimum concrete cover.
 At laps the overlap of the outermost cross wires of the sheets shall be the spacing of the wires plus 50mm.

-3.9.4 Re-entrant Corner Steel
+3.13 Re-entrant Corner Steel

-Two HD12 bars (Grade 500E), 1200mm long tied to the top of the mesh at 200mm centres, with 50mm cover to the internal corner as detailed in Figure 7 (this steel is to help reduce the width of cracks that may develop at this location)
+Two HD12 bars (Grade 500N or E), 1200mm long tied to the top of the mesh at 200mm centres, with 50mm cover to the internal corner as detailed in Figure 20 (this steel is to help reduce the width of cracks that may develop at this location)